ManJIN-0608/3813ICT_Assignment1/server/README.md

 This route returns an array containing all **users** objects.

 **[POST]addUser.js**:<br/>
 The client user *(superadmin and groupadmin)* enters the username, email, and role.
-This route reads and writes data.json file, and checks wheher the user exists.
-Add the new user to the data.json file and return a **users** list.
+This route reads and writes MongoDB, and checks wheher the user exists.
+Add the new user to the MongoDB and return a **users** list.

 **[DELETE]deleteUser.js**:<br/>
 The client user *(superadmin)* select the username he/she want to delete.
-This route reads data.json file and removes selected user from users array.
-And writes new users list into data.json file and returns a **users** list except the selected user.
+This route reads MongoDB and removes selected user from users array.
+And writes new users list into MongoDB and returns a **users** list except the selected user.

 ### Group
 **[GET]fetchAllGroups.js**:<br/>
 This route returns an array containing all **groups** objects.

 **[POST]addGroup.js**:<br/>
 The client user *(superadmin and groupadmin)* enters the groupname.
-This route reads and writes data.json file, and checks wheher the group exists.
-Add the new group to the data.json file and return a **groups** list (groupname and an empty users array in a group).
+This route reads and writes MongoDB, and checks wheher the group exists.
+Add the new group to the MongoDB and return a **groups** list (groupname and an empty users array in a group).

 **[DELETE]deletegroup.js**:<br/>
 The client user *(superadmin and groupadmin)* select the groupname he/she want to delete.
-This route reads data.json file and removes selected group from groups array.
-And writes new groups list into data.json file and returns a **groups** list except the selected group.
+This route reads MongoDB and removes selected group from groups array.
+And writes new groups list into MongoDB and returns a **groups** list except the selected group.

 **[POST]addUsersToGroup.js**:<br/>
 The client user *(superadmin and groupadmin)* selects the username and groupname.
-This route reads and writes data.json file.
-Add the exist user to the selected group in the data.json file and return a **groups** list.
+This route reads and writes MongoDB.
+Add the exist user to the selected group in the MongoDB and return a **groups** list.

 **[DELETE]deleteUsersFromGroup.js**:<br/>
 The client user *(superadmin and groupadmin)* selects the username and groupname.
-This route reads and writes data.json file.
-Delete the exist user from the selected group in the data.json file and return a **groups** list.
+This route reads and writes MongoDB.
+Delete the exist user from the selected group in the MongoDB and return a **groups** list.

 ### Channel
 **[GET]fetchAllChannels.js**:<br/>
 This route returns an array containing all **channels** objects.

 **[POST]addChannel.js**:<br/>
 The client user *(superadmin and groupadmin and groupassis)* enters the channelname and groupname.
-This route reads and writes data.json file, and checks wheher the channel exists.
-Add the new channel to the data.json file and return a **channels** list (channelname, groupname and an empty users array in a channel).
+This route reads and writes MongoDB, and checks wheher the channel exists.
+Add the new channel to the MongoDB and return a **channels** list (channelname, groupname and an empty users array in a channel).

 **[DELETE]deleteChannel.js**:<br/>
 The client user *(superadmin and groupadmin and groupassis)* select the channelname he/she want to delete.
-This route reads data.json file and removes selected channel from channels array.
-And writes new channels list into data.json file and returns a **channels** list except the selected channel.
+This route reads MongoDB and removes selected channel from channels array.
+And writes new channels list into MongoDB and returns a **channels** list except the selected channel.

 **[POST]addUsersToChannel.js**:<br/>
 The client user *(superadmin and groupadmin and groupassis)* selects the username and channelname.
-This route reads and writes data.json file.
-Add the exist user to the selected channel in the data.json file and return a **channels** list.
+This route reads and writes MongoDB.
+Add the exist user to the selected channel in the MongoDB and return a **channels** list.

 **[DELETE]deleteUsersFromChannel.js**:<br/>
 The client user *(superadmin and groupadmin and groupassis)* selects the username and channelname.
-This route reads and writes data.json file.
-Delete the exist user from the selected channel in the data.json file and return a **channels** list.
+This route reads and writes MongoDB.
+Delete the exist user from the selected channel in the MongoDB and return a **channels** list.